awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 ### Example 8: Deny access to Account Settings, but allow full access to all other billing and usage information<a name="example-billing-deny-modifyaccount"></a>

-To protect your account password, contact information, and security questions, you can deny IAM user access to **Account Settings**, while still enabling full access to the rest of the functionality in the Billing and Cost Management console, as shown in the following example:
+To protect your account password, contact information, and security questions, you can deny IAM user access to **Account Settings** while still enabling full access to the rest of the functionality in the Billing and Cost Management console, as shown in the following example\.

 ```
 {